 The following has not been confirmed by Naoko Takeuchi or anyone officially connected to the Sailor Moon series and are speculation based on evidence and knowledge of the Japanese language.
 Take the following with a grain of salt as it may or may not have been the intention of the original creator.

-This article covers several of the musical only characters as well.
+This article covers musical only characters as well.

 Prince Demand / Hikaru Kurozuki